joseph-carlson/joseph-carlson.github.io/content/projects/homelab/opnsense.md

 IP: 192.168.1.1/24

-*Will later be changed to a non-standard IP range to avoid conflicts*
+*Will later be changed to a non-standard IP range to avoid conflicts while connected with VPN*

 0. Create OPNsense USB installer using Rufus
 1. Connect eth0 to my modem